cypik/terraform-aws-vpc/README.md

 - [Inputs](#inputs)
 - [Outputs](#outputs)

-## Overview
+## Introduction
 This Terraform module creates an AWS Virtual Private Cloud (VPC) along with additional configuration options.

-## Introduction
-This Terraform module creates an AWS subnet (subnet) along with additional configuration options.

 ## Usage

 To get started, make sure you have configured your AWS provider.
 You can use the following code as a starting point:

 ```hcl
     module "vpc" {